MunemHashmi/nodejs-express-crud-api/README.md

 ### DELETE /users/:id

-Deletes a specific user from the JavaScript array by their ID.
+Deletes a specific user by their ID.

 ### PATCH /users/:id